Top Banks in Singapore

 Citibank was founded in 1812 as the City Bank of New York.
-At present Citibank operates over 2,600 branches across 160 countries.
-Citibank first established operations in Singapore in 1902 when it set up the International Banking Corporation and has become one of the top banks in Singapore.
-Citibank Singapore offers a wide range of financial service to its consumers.
-Along with investment facilities and deposit accounts, Citibank also provides charge cards, mortgages, credit cards and insurance to its customers.
+At present, Citibank operates over 2,600 branches across 160 countries.
+Citibank first established operations in Singapore in 1902, when it set up the International Banking Corporation, and it has since become one of the top banks in Singapore.
+Citibank Singapore offers a wide range of financial service to its customers.
+Along with investment facilities and deposit accounts, Citibank also provides charge cards, mortgages, and insurance products.

 Total Assets in 2016: $1,792,000,000,000

 HSBC is a Hong Kong/British multinational financial institution and is one of the largest banks in the world.
 At present, HSBC maintains over 4000 offices across 70 countries.
 HSBC first set up operations in Singapore in 1877.
 The bank played a key role in the post-World War II reconstruction of Singapore.
 HSBC Singapore is a Qualified Full Bank and offers a comprehensive range of banking and financial services, including retail banking, wealth management, commercial banking, investment banking, private banking, insurance related services, trustee services, securities-related services, and capital markets services.

 One of the largest commercial banks in India, SBI operates several offices and branches across the world.
 SBI Singapore is a Qualifying Full Bank (QFB) and offers a wide range of services to both individual and corporate customers.
 These include retail banking services, savings and deposit accounts maintained in various currencies, mortgage loan services, insurance services, and asset management.